mlapps/lightning-getting-started-docs/README.md

 > The focus path is determined by calling the _getFocused() method of the app object.
 By default, or if undefined is returned, the focus path stops here and the app is the active component (and the focus path only contains the app itself).
 When _getFocused() returns a child component however, that one is also added to the focus path, and its _getFocused() method is also invoked.
 This process may repeat recursively until the active component is found.
 To put it another way: the components may delegate focus to descendants.

-You can read more in the documentation about [focus](https://webplatformforembedded.github.io/Lightning/docs/focus/focus#__docusaurus)
+You can read more in the documentation about [focus](https://webplatformforembedded.github.io/Lightning/docs/focus/focus#__docusaurus) and [remote control](https://webplatformforembedded.github.io/Lightning/docs/focus/keyhandle) key handling

 When our app is in the `Main` state we delegate the focus to our `Main` component, which in essence means:
 `Telling Lightning which component is the active component - and should handle key events`